 - Purchase access via this product page.

-- One hour before the webinar begins you will receive an email with a special link.
+- Shortly before the webinar, you will receive an email from BDS with a special link.
 You will use this link to pre-register for the webinar.
 After registering, you will receive an email from GoToWebinar with the link you must use to actually attend the live webinar!

 - This is a LIVE Webinar!
 This means you must be able to attend during the day and time noted in this product description.
 You will also need a reliable internet connection.

 - To test your device for compatibilty, please use this GoToWebinar test link: https://support.logmeininc.com/gotowebinar/system-check-attendee

 - Your attendence will be verified during the webinar via questions that will be asked at random intervals.
 If you do not respond to a sufficient number of questions, you will not earn CE credit for attending.
 (These are not "test" questions and are not designed to assess your knowledge; their purpose is to confirm that you are physically attending the event.)

 - Once the webinar has ended and after your attendance has been confirmed you will be given access to a survey module on our learning platform (you will receive an email with instructions on accessing the survey module).
 Once you complete the survey module, then your CE certificate will automatically be generated!

 The major behavioral functions are: (a) direct access; DA 1.0, (b) direct escape; DE 3.0, (c) socially mediated access; SMA 2.0, and (d) socially mediated escape; SME 4.0).
 The 13 sub-categories delineating specific reinforcers under each category (e.g., SMA 2.2, peer attention) will then be presented.
 Methods to determine supervisee competence with presenting potential putative functions via this system will be presented.